isi-usc-edu/USC-AI-DS-Symposium/schedule.md

 ---
 ---

-**Video recordings of the Day 1 sessions are available <a href="https://www.youtube.com/playlist?list=PLknXvJJeEDaKQEcZmZkcR3j0hd8XJYsAe">here</a>.** Recordings for Day 2 and Day 3 will be available soon.
+**Video recordings of all the sessions are available <a href="https://www.youtube.com/playlist?list=PLknXvJJeEDaKQEcZmZkcR3j0hd8XJYsAe">here</a>.

 **All times below are in PDT (Los Angeles time).**